cbrownstein-lambda/lambda-docs-mkdocs/docs/private-cloud/managed-kubernetes/getting-started.md

     forticlient gui
     ```

-1. In the resulting window, in the left nav, click **Remote access**.
+1. In the left nav of the resulting window, click **Remote access**.
 1. Click **Configure VPN**.
 1. On the New VPN Connection page, fill out the configuration form:
     -   *Connection name:* `Lambda Cluster`